pnarwa/nano-capstone/README.md

 The main libraries used are tensorflow, keras, pandas, numpy, sklearn, matplotlib.<BR>
 The version of tensorflow used in the implementation : 2.8.0<BR>
 The version of keras used in the implementation : 2.8.0<BR>
+The keras API is integrated with tensorflow<BR>
 The version of sklearn  used in the implementation : 1.0.2<BR>

-The tqdm library has been used to track the progress during the training using a progress bar<BR> Command to install the tqdm library:<BR>
+The tqdm library is used to track the progress during model training using a progress or meter bar.<BR>
+Command to install the tqdm library:
 - pip install tqdm

 The link below has further details on the installation of the tqdm library